Circular (Yet Sound) Proofs: Preliminaries

 where each $Q_j$ is a non-negative linear combination of monomials on the variables $X_1,\ldots,X_n$ and $\bar{X}_1,\ldots,\bar{X}_n$, and each $P_j$ is a polynomial among $A_1,\ldots,A_m$ or one among the following set of \emph{basic} polynomials:

+Observe that all basic polynomials, as well as all~$Q_{j}$'s, being non-negative linear combinations of monomials, are non-negative on~$\{0,1\}$.
+If~$A_1,\ldots,A_m$ are also non-negative, then, by~\eqref{eqn:sheraliadamsproof},~$A$ must be non-negative.
+It follows that the proof system is sound.
+By Theorem~3 in the original paper by Sherali and Adams~\cite{SheraliAdams1990}, the proof system is complete for deriving linear inequalities from linear inequalities.
+Therefore, when clauses are encoded by linear inequalities in the natural way, the proof system is also complete (see also Lemma~4.2 in~\cite{AtseriasLauriaNordstrom2016} and also Section~\ref{sec:resolution} in this paper).
+In a Sherali-Adams proof each~$Q_{j}$ is given explicitly as a positive linear combination of monomials, where the coefficients in the linear combination are rational numbers written in binary.
+It follows that the identity asserted by equation~\eqref{eqn:sheraliadamsproof} can be checked in polynomial time with respect to the length of the proof itself.
+These three facts together imply that Sherali-Adams is a Cook-Reckhow proof system.

-The \emph{degree} of the proof is the maximum of the degrees of the polynomials $Q_jP_j$ in~\eqref{eqn:sheraliadamsproof}.
-The \emph{monomial size} of the proof is the sum of the monomial sizes of the polynomials $Q_jP_j$ in~\eqref{eqn:sheraliadamsproof}, where the monomial size of a polynomial is the number of monomials with non-zero coefficient in its unique representation as a linear combination of monomials.
+The \emph{degree} of the proof is the maximum of the degrees of the polynomials~$Q_jP_j$ in~\eqref{eqn:sheraliadamsproof}.
+The \emph{monomial size} of the proof is the sum of the monomial sizes of the polynomials~$Q_jP_j$ in~\eqref{eqn:sheraliadamsproof}, where the monomial size of a polynomial is the number of monomials with non-zero coefficient in its unique representation as a linear combination of monomials.
+The \emph{bit size} of the proof is the sum of the bit sizes of the polynomials~$Q_jP_j$ in~\eqref{eqn:sheraliadamsproof}, where the bit size of a polynomial is the sum of the bit sizes of its terms, where the bit size of a term is the number of bits that it takes to describe the monomial and to write the rational coefficient in binary.